-The dual objective of EEoA is to encourage governments i) to consider the supply side (i.e., to recognize the importance of modeling vendor responses to information provided or inferred in public procurements) and ii) to offer an alternative to the standard MCDM approach when benefits cannot be monetized.
-An attractive feature of EEoA is that it offers a novel technique to measure benefits that serves as a valuable consistency check for standard MCDM preference trade-offs elicited from decision-makers among key attributes.3 We explore assumptions under which the two decision models (MCDM and EEoA) are isomorphic from a procurement official's perspective.
-In practice, however, we demonstrate how careful application of EEoA can yield significantly different solutions (rank orderings) than the standard MCDM approach.
+The dual objective of EEoA is to encourage governments: 1) to consider the supply side (i.e., to recognize the importance of modeling vendor responses to information provided or inferred in public procurements); and 2) to offer an alternative to the standard MCDM approach when benefits cannot be monetized.
+An attractive feature of EEoA is that it offers a novel technique to measure "benefits" that serves as a valuable consistency check for MCDM preference trade-offs among key attributes.
+We explore assumptions under which the two decision models (MCDM and EEoA) are isomorphic from a procurement official's perspective.
+In practice, however, we demonstrate how EEoA can yield significantly different solutions (rank orderings of vendors) than the standard MCDM approach.